rendzina/JSON_KML/README.md

 ```

 ## Input JSON data format
-The input data format of the JSON file is as follows
+An example of the input data format of the JSON file is as follows (for three points):

 ```
 [